 As an editor I'm passionate about helping others' stories find their way into the world, too, whether in the developmental stages, the it's-here-on-the-page-but-I'm-not-sure-exactly-what-it-wants-to-be stages, or down to the level of word choice and sentence strength.

-My husband, Richard, is an actor and director.
-Our daughters, Maia and Aphra, are 9 and 7.
-We live in Toronto.
+My husband, Richard, is an actor and the Artistic Director of the St. Lawrence Shakespeare Festival.
+Our daughters, Maia and Aphra, are 10 and 8.
+We live (most of the time) in Toronto.